dss-extensions/AltDSS-Python/docs/Architecture.md

 ## Batches

 Batches of DSS objects and buses generalize some aspects of the API to get or set values in bulk.
+Check the [Batches example](#examples/Batches) for a walk-through.

 ### Array proxies